Shoe Station Group: New approach

 In 2002, Shoe Carnival rolled out a new, more subdued logo and toned down the circus-inspired look of its stores.

 In 2006, the company began construction on a $40 million corporate headquarters and distribution center.
 Shoe Carnival's headquarters are now located in a new 60000 sqft building at Cross Pointe Commerce Center on the east side of Evansville.
-The company's 410000 sqft distribution center was built on Indiana 57 just north of the city.
+The company's 410000 sqft distribution center was built on Indiana 57 near Interstate 164 (Now Interstate 69) 5 miles northeast of the city.

 The company moved to online sales in 2012, by which time 352 stores were in operation, predominantly in the Midwest.
 In October of that same year, General Merchandise Manager Sifford was promoted to chief executive officer when former CEO Mark Lemond, who had been with the company since 1987, stepped down for health reasons.
 Mark J. Worden later took over as CEO in September 2021.

 Shoe Carnival launched a program called Shoes2U in 2015, allowing shoppers to receive styles and sizes of shoes from other stores in the Shoe Carnival chain through home delivery.
 Together with further expansion to more than 400 retail stores, this e-commerce initiative lead to the company reaching the $1 billion mark in total sales for the year 2016.

 During the first half of fiscal 2018 the company reported $525.8 million in sales, a gain of $37.4 million from the previous year.
 Sales from comparable stores (omitting internet sales and sales through new stores) increased about 4 percent for that six-month period.

 According to Chief Financial Officer Kerry Jackson, speaking to Footwear News in 2018 digital sales were the fastest-growing part of Shoe Carnival's business, with the company making a concerted effort to expand its presence among internet shoppers.

+In February 2026, Mark J. Worden departed from his CEO position and resigned as a member of the Board of Directors.
+Cliff Sifford, the Vice Chairman of the Board and former CEO of Shoe Carnival, was named interim president and CEO while the company searches for a permanent successor.

 The company's majority owner is J. Wayne Weaver, former owner of the Jacksonville Jaguars.